 Unlike some comparable checking accounts, the Everyday Checking account is not interest bearing.
 So, even if you carry a large balance in the account, you’ll not receive any interest on your funds.

-In addition to the monthly maintenance fee, there are other fees to consider with the Everyday Checking account.
+In addition to the Wells Fargo monthly fee, there are other fees to consider with the Everyday Checking account.

 You’ll need to check the terms and conditions fully to ensure that you won’t be hit with multiple charges for your typical banking activities.